 Declan’s job is the most important thing in his life, and he needs that marriage to make things work.
 Declan doesn’t always appreciate her hard work.
 She’s been working for Declan for the last three years, and it’s a little shocking to everyone that she’s lasted this long.
 (SO LIKE WHY MARRY HIM?)
 It doesn’t take long for him to draw up a contract and settle on a number to pay her once they are divorced 3 years later.
 The issue that I have right off the bat is that he has to have a baby with her and puts in the contract that he wants her to have primary custody.
 At first, I figured that he was just a tool but really the more I thought about it the more I realized that usually people who have been abused by their parents have an aversion to becoming parents themselves.
 Iris puts a stop to it immediately.
 It is fine to have a child but we are not having one if you think you are dump it on me.
 But I mean… he is used to having her take care of everything so why would this be any different?

 While I enjoyed the relationship between Declan and Iris… and even Iris and Cal.
 What I enjoyed most was another glimpse at the brothers relationship.
 Cal enjoys pushing Declan’s buttons and he describes Declan to Iris in a less than flattering matter… but when it comes down to helping fix the issues in their relationship… Cal is ready to help.
+Cal and Declan’s relationship is interesting because there is a hint of jealousy towards Cal for the relationship he has with Iris.
 Baggage from how they were raised infiltrates everything they do.
 Declan’s relationship with Rowan is what really caught me.
+(I love me some Rowan.)
 Declan has harbored resentment against Rowan since his decision to stay with Zahra.
 Declan doesn’t want to speak or be bothered with either of them.
-The great think is Rowan doesn’t seem to care.
+Somewhere in my mind, it is because he really doesn’t know how.
+The great thing is Rowan doesn’t seem to care.
 He is happy with his life and while he loves his brother he is refusing to make revenge his life.

 Iris makes me laugh because just like Zahra… She doesn’t give a damn about Declan’s shitty attitude.
 And like any Male MC… he has a lot more layers to him than I originally gave him credit for.
 He knows he has a hard time expressing himself.
 Always has… and his mother came up with a great way to do it which he shares with Iris.
 So cute.